 Please note that we do not use celebrity judges and or industry judges.
 Many festivals and screenwriting competitions advertise that they do have celebrity judges, but upon closer inspection their "industry pros" are only reading the top five scripts or viewing the top five films.
 Our judges are artists and writers; filmmakers and film lovers.
 We have excellent taste and we introduce our winners to top industry professionals, but we do not employ industry professionals as judges.

-All entries must have an element of faith.
+All entries must have an element of faith or inspiration.
 They don't have to be based on faith, but they must have an element of it.
 It can be any faith from any part of the world, practiced by people of any nationality and or ethnicity as long as your characters' faith empowers them to make powerful choices for themselves, their loved ones, and their communities.

 We will not accept entries that put down or denigrate other religions and or put one faith above another.
 We embrace people of all faiths and this festival is a celebration of, not only faith, but the diversity of spiritual paths and variety of wonderful faiths that will lead us all to salvation and peace on Earth.